zfbx/zdiscord/docs/convars.md

 # Convars

 If you don't want to set config options within `config.js` you can actually set them through the server.cfg as **convars!** You can place any or all of the following values in your server.cfg as long as they're placed above/before zdiscord is ensured or it wont be able to call them.
-For full description of what each of these values are read the comments in `config.js`
+For full description of what each of these values are read the comments in `config.js`.
+To learn more about convars read: [FiveM Docs - Convars](https://docs.fivem.net/docs/scripting-reference/convars/)

-## Available convars (+default values):**
+### Available convars:

 `set discord_token "CHANGE"` (Required if not set config)

-`set discord_lang "en"` (en, ar, de, pl, tr, vn | if it's in /locales you can use it as a value here)
+`set discord_lang "en"` (if it's in /locales you can use it here)

 `set discord_server_name "My FiveM Server"`